Jenny Harries: Role in the UK government response to the COVID-19 pandemic

 Harries suggested in March 2020 that the World Health Organization (WHO)'s advice to "test, test, test" people for COVID-19 and trace their contacts was primarily intended for countries that were less well developed than the UK, arguing that "there comes a point in a pandemic where that is not an appropriate intervention": "The clue for WHO is in its title.
-It is a World Health Organisation and it is addressing all countries across the world with entirely different health infrastructures and particularly public health infrastructures.
+It is a World Health Organization and it is addressing all countries across the world with entirely different health infrastructures and particularly public health infrastructures.
 We have an extremely well-developed public health system in this country and in fact our public health teams actually train others abroad.
 So the point there is that they are addressing every country, including low- and middle-income countries, so encouraging all countries to test of some type," Harries said; other highly developed countries remained committed to extensive testing and experienced fewer deaths.

 Harries also suggested that the risk of flu or road accident was higher than that posed by COVID-19 for schoolchildren.

-In December 2021, The Telegraph reported that it was understood that Harries was the source of a contested figure that there was an average 17-day delay between infection and hospitalisation for COVID-19, used by Health Secretary Sajid Javid.
+In December 2021, The Daily Telegraph reported that it was understood that Harries was the source of a contested figure that there was an average 17-day delay between infection and hospitalisation for COVID-19, used by Health Secretary Sajid Javid.
 Former Treasury statistician Simon Briscoe was quoted as saying that the figure seemed like either a "deliberate statistical sleight of hand designed to deceive, or incompetence" and that if deliberate, officials were "in effect trying to buy time, as officials realise that data of rising hospitalisations is needed to justify lockdown".

+In November 2023, the UK COVID-19 Inquiry heard that Harries had recommended in an email that, in the worst situation, elderly COVID-positive patients should be discharged into residential care homes to manage capacity problems in hospitals.
+The impact on care facilities was controversial, and was linked to the deaths of thousands of people in care homes.